“Please come in. He is home.”

-“I’ve told you already mom.
+“I’ve told you already.
 You have nothing to be sorry for.”
 He replied, refuting his mother’s apology.
-“If I can use this power to save a few lives, then it is worth it.
-You did not raise me to be a selfish man.” he gave his mother a wide smile, trying to ease her guilt.
+“If I can use this ability to save a few lives, then it is worth it.
+You did not raise me to be a selfish man.”
+He gave his mother a wide smile, trying to ease her guilt.

 “Look at you, calling yourself a man.”
-Adalina giggled, picking him up into a hug.
+Adalina giggled, picking him up into an embrace.

 Her nature was one of kindness, unwilling to look the other way in the face of misfortune.
 His mother who saw the world for its magnificence and beauty, choosing to help those in need rather than forsake them, and he loved her for it.